-Individuals who wish to enroll in the Basic Plan must first apply for the Core Plan online or via a toll-free telephone number.
-A prescreening tool will help determine which individuals may be eligible to enroll in the Core Plan.
+Individuals who wish to enroll in the Basic Plan must first apply for the Core Plan online at access.wi.gov/ or via a toll-free telephone number.
+A pre-screening tool at access.wi.gov/ will help determine which individuals may be eligible to enroll in the Core Plan.
 Applications for Core Plan members are processed by the ESC, not by county agencies.